| Sneak Peeks

 "What?"
 O'Reilly asked again, "Who are you?"

 "I'm the regional account rep from the United States Social Security Office."
-Granger crossed the room and sat
+Granger crossed the room

 in the visitor's chair across from O'Reilly.
-"We’ve been wondering just how long you thought you'd be able to
+"We’ve been wondering just how long you thought you'd be

 pull it off?"